Dynex Quantum Platform: A cloud-based, qubit-agnostic platform

 5. SDK and Programming Model

-• probabilistic inference models,
+• probabilistic models,

 > Dynex SDK